ignitesol/webview-communicator/README.md

 # Tips

-You can explicitly set the plaform on which the JS code is running using the `setPlatform` method of `WebViewCommunicator`.
+Currently the javascript code tries to guess the platform, however you may want to explicitly set the plaform using the `setPlatform` method of `WebViewCommunicator` object.

 # Caveats

-In iOS `WebViewCommunicator` assigns itself as the delegate for `UIWebView`, as a result assignment of delegate to the `UIWebView` by the user may not work as expected (See `WebViewCommunicator.m` for details).
+In iOS `WebViewCommunicator` assigns itself as the delegate for `UIWebView`, as a result assignment of delegate to the `UIWebView` by the user may not work as expected (See the file `WebViewCommunicator.m` for details).